 More products contain palm oil

 There are so many examples of this happening to us.
-Here are three that come to mind:
+Here are some that come to mind as listed above:

 Oreo didn’t used to contain palm oil, and now they do.

 Peanut M&M’s didn’t used to contain palm oil but now it’s on their labels.